Pebhashi-Tharushika/pebhashi-tharushika/README.md

 ## 👋  Hey there, Welcome to my GitHub profile

+I'm a passionate full-stack developer with hands-on experience in enterprise-level software development.
+I'm currently seeking full-time opportunities where I can contribute, grow, and collaborate on impactful projects.

+Graduate of the University of Moratuwa, Sri Lanka.
-I'm currently working as a Lecturer and Associate Software Engineer at the Institute of Software Engineering (IJSE).
-With a strong foundation in both front-end and back-end development, I am actively involved in software development projects where I constantly have the opportunity to learn and contribute to the success of the team.
+Former Lecturer & Associate Software Engineer at the Institute of Software Engineering (IJSE).

-I am always working on polishing my skills and expanding my expertise, eager to stay up-to-date with industry trends.
-I'm passionate about exploring new technologies and leveraging them to build positive impactful software.
-I find immense pleasure in sharing knowledge and experience, inspiring the next generation of developers.
-As a lecturer, I'm committed to effectively communicating complex technical concepts in a clear and concise manner and training to become skilled software professionals.
+Interests:
+- New technologies
+- Real-world problem solving
+- Knowledge sharing

+I’m always sharpening my skills and staying current with industry trends to build meaningful software solutions.

-I'm always open to connecting with fellow developers, discussing exciting projects, and exploring collaborative opportunities.
+Open to connecting with fellow developers, discussing exciting projects, and exploring collaborative opportunities.
 Feel free to reach out to me via LinkedIn!

 Thank you for visiting my GitHub profile, and I look forward to connecting with you!
 <br>